 What is concept testing?

-Concept testing is defined as a method of research that involves getting feedback from customer segments—that make up your target market—in order to validate your proof of concept before actually launching it.
+The definition of concept testing is a method of research that involves getting feedback from your customers or target audience to validate a concept before bringing it to market.

-Whether you’re in the early stages of vetting new product ideas, redesigning a marketing campaign, launching a new logo, or starting a loyalty program, you may want to consider testing your concept.
-By doing so, you’ll be able to collect valuable customer insights that will help you determine if your idea will be successful (or not).
+Concept testing is crucial because it helps you predict the success or failure of a finished product early in the process.
+Whether you’re in the early stages of vetting new products, redesigning a marketing campaign, launching a new logo, or starting a loyalty program, consider testing your concept.
+By doing so, you’ll collect valuable customer insights and better predict whether or not you’re investing in something no one will use.

 The answers to these questions will make it easier to choose which concept to go with, and they will ultimately help when developing the product.